 - Pain, limping, reluctance to walk on gravel

-- Other allergies symptoms: red/runny eyes, red ears, itchy lips, itchy bottom, sores, scabs, hair loss, bumps, pustules, increased black pigmentation, thickened “elephant” skin
+- Other allergies symptoms: red/runny eyes, red ears, itchy skin all over, itchy lips, itchy bottom, sores, scabs, hair loss, areas of flakey dry skin, bumps, pustules, increased black pigmentation, thickened “elephant” skin.

 Making a diagnosis of allergies is not easy!
-There are other things that might cause symptoms that looks similar to allergies:
+There are other things that might cause symptoms that look similar to allergies: